sdiehl/stephendiehl.com/posts/production.md

 ```

 **For many problem domains the libraries simply aren't written yet.** There are
-many domains that Haskell is used in, and I've seen it used for tasks as diverse
+many domains that Haskell is used in, for tasks as diverse as trading systems,
-as trading systems, spam filtering, to web services.
-Chances are there are a
+spam filtering, to web services.
+Chances are there are a plethora of libraries
-plethora of libraries available some tasks.
-Yet it goes without saying that
+available some tasks.
+Yet it goes without saying that Haskell is not Java or
-Haskell is not Java or Python and there simply isn't the mindshare for certain
+Python and there simply isn't an equivalent mindshare for certain tasks.
+If we
-tasks.
-If we need to connect to Microsoft SQL Server or a SOAP service, we're
+need to connect to Microsoft SQL Server or a SOAP service, we're probably going
-probably going to have more trouble.
-The primitives are probably there to do it,
+to have more trouble.
+The primitives are probably there to do it, but often
-but often there is no off-the-shelf solution.
+there is no off-the-shelf solution.

 Usually it boils down to: If you don't write that library, no one else will.